 To best coordinate activities in a non-departmental structure, SEAS has created the roles of Area Deans and Area Administrators.

 The area deans manage relevant academic and course planning; faculty and staff searches; promotion reviews for faculty appointments; represent SEAS to the FAS committee on appointments and promotions; and advise the dean on academic leadership.

 A Steering Committee chaired by the Dean is composed of all of the Area Deans and is responsible for short- and long-term academic planning for the school and for facilitating coordination across programs, departments, other schools and the central administration at Harvard.

 All undergraduate concentrators are admitted by and enrolled in Harvard College.

 Likewise, SEAS graduate students are admitted by and enrolled in the Graduate School of Arts and Sciences.

-While citizens of SEAS, our students are fully integrated with the greater Harvard University landscape through courses, research, and other collaborative activities.
+While citizens of SEAS, our students are fully integrated into the greater Harvard University community through courses, research, and other collaborative activities.